pbaille/serum/README.md

 ```

-like attrs it can take several at a time
+like attrs it can take several at a time (constructors or maps).

 ###:bpipe

-bpipe option can hold a sequence of body transformations
+bpipe option can hold one or severals body transformations (body -> body)
 after the body has been evaluated, it is passed in all body transformations

 ```clojure